-IDOL Admin
+• IDOL Admin 79

-Use the Connector Logs
+Use the Connector Logs 81

+Monitor the Progress of a Task 82

-Set Up Event Handlers
+Set Up Event Handlers 84

-Set Up Performance Monitoring
+Set Up Performance Monitoring 86

-Set Up Document Tracking
+Set Up Document Tracking 87

 IDOL Admin

 IDOL Admin is an administration interface for performing ACI server administration tasks, such as gathering status information, monitoring performance, and controlling the service.
 IDOL Admin provides an alternative to constructing actions and sending them from your web browser.